michael-collins/3d-modeling-rendering-animation-fa18--oer/_posts/presentations/2018-01-09-introduction-presentation.md

 1. Name
 2. Major
 3. Why did you enroll in this class?
-4. Name something cool you did this winter (travel, art, sky diving, anything???)
+4. Name something cool you did this summer (travel, art, sky diving, anything???)
 </section>
 <section data-markdown>
 ##Welcome